schuchert/wikispaces/pages/FitNesse.Tutorials.md

 |Populate Schedule                                                                                    |
 ```

 They are written this way to make them appear about how they appear in FitNesse when rendered in HTML.
-I could have used a graphic representation and in fact I did in the [[FitNesse.Tutorials.0|Getting Started]] tutorial.
+I could have used a graphic representation and in fact I did in the [Getting Started]({{ site.pagesurl}}/FitNesse.Tutorials.0) tutorial.
 However, to avoid using bitmaps, I chose text.
 You can create these tables with or without the extra spaces.
 E.e., the above table without the spaces is valid:
 ```
 |Create Repeating Program|Reaper|34|9:00|60|3/4/2008|
 |Add Weekly Episodes Named|Pilot~Charged~All Mine~Magic~What About Blob~Leon~Love|